Letters from Bob and Kristi Rice

 About Bob and Kristi Rice

-“God has woven Africa into our hearts and called us to serve him there,” say Bob and Kristi Rice.
-Bob brings a passion for evangelism, equipping leaders and building up the church.
-Both are eager to follow God’s call to Africa where they join with their brothers and sisters who are working to make a difference in the name of Christ.
+Bob brings a passion for evangelism, equipping leaders, and building up the church.
+Kristi serves also with community development and microloan projects connected to the CPC as she seeks to empower the poor and demonstrate God’s love.
+They join with their brothers and sisters who are working to make a difference in the name of Christ.
 “We are gripped by the humanitarian and spiritual crisis of the Congolese people,” they explain.
-“This history of exploitation in the Congo—riddled with slavery, subjugation, exploitation and human cruelty—dates back centuries.
+“This history of exploitation in the Congo—riddled with slavery, subjugation, exploitation, and human cruelty —dates back centuries.
 This tragic background coupled with desperate need has burdened our hearts.
 We are excited to join the Presbyterian Community of Congo, which seeks to bring God’s love and hope into the lives of the Congolese people.”

 Download a prayer card that lifts up the Rices' work in the Democratic Republic of Congo.